Recommended Hardware for SOLIDWORKS

 General Modeling Workstation:

 - Intel Core i7 9700K 3.6GHz (up to 4.9GHz Turbo) 8 Core - Most general modeling tasks in SOLIDWORKS - such as opening and saving files, rebuilding assemblies, and rotating models - operate better with a CPU that has a high operating frequency.
 The Intel Core i7 9700K packs both more cores and higher clock speed than the previous generation 8700K.
-It lacks Hyperthreading, though, so if you do much in the way of simulations or rendering then moving up to the i9 9900K will boost those activities (but not modeling).
+It lacks Hyperthreading, though, so if you do much in the way of simulations or rendering then moving up to the Core i9 9900K will boost those activities.

 - Intel Coffee Lake CPU Performance (Core i7 8700K)